Heating System Wiring Diagrams

 1. Set programmer CH ON.
 Set room stat above room temperature.
 Probe T3 = ~230V confirms programmer CH output is live.

-2. Probe T4 = ~230V confirms room stat contacts closed and CH signal reaching CH zone valve orange wire.
+2. Probe T4 = ~230V confirms room stat contacts closed (terminals 1+3) and CH demand signal reaching CH zone valve brown wire.

 🚿 Checking Hot Water is Working — S-Plan